Articles may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. View scripture reference copyright FAQ"

-My husband had practically been raised in boarding schools on the mission field.
+My husband had mostly been raised in boarding schools on the mission field.
 In many ways that made it hard on our marriage.

 Add to that, ME!

 I don’t know what my excuse should be!
-I didn’t come from a wonderful family.
+I came from a wonderful family.
 Basically, I was a sinner saved by grace.

 BUT . . . grace is seldom something we give ourselves.

-God gives grace but as women, we are critical to ourselves and have difficulty accepting that Jesus really did forgive us!
+God gives grace but as women, we are critical of ourselves and have difficulty accepting that Jesus really did forgive us!

 During the years that I was going through major difficulties in my marriage, the advice our society would have given was to get divorced.